First, let me state, the title of this post is somewhat misleading seeing as I’m not opposed to either morning coffee or tea.

 But, it’s Fall now!!
 Tea time!!
 I can honestly tell you, I’m so very happy with the varieties I chose that day.
 The scents and flavors of these special teas are simply fabulous.
 And I’m happy to remember a fun day spent with a dear friend.

 That’s my “Unfocused Friday” share of the week.
-Neither Keurig, The Red Blossom Tea Company or Teavana has compensated me in any way for sharing my love of their products.
+Neither Keurig, Nespresso, The Red Blossom Tea Company, Teavana or Republic of Tea has compensated me in any way for sharing my love of their products.
 Again, I’m just sharing a “Lita’s Love” with you.

 So, what do you prefer coffee or tea…or do you prefer one over the other?
 Do you have a favorite brand – something I MUST try?
 Please share!